quix12345/PEN-Net-Keras-Img_Inpainting/README.md

 ![PEN-Net](https://github.com/qxdnfsy/PEN-Net-Keras-Img_Inpainting/blob/master/demo/demo2.png?raw=true)

-Notice: This model have some certain unknown issue need to be fixed as it can not produce high quality visual realistic detail, I am trying to fix it currently.
+Notice: This model havs some unknown issue which need to be fixed as PEN-Net(Keras) can not produce high quality visual realistic details, I am trying to fix it currently.
-If you know waht's the problem, feel free to do the pull request!
+If you know what's the problem, feel free to do the pull request!

 ## Requirements
 * scipy==1.1.0